javalin/website/pages/docs/docs.md

-    config.http.maxRequestSize = longValue;         // the max size of request body that can be accessed without using using an InputStream config.http.defaultContentType = stringValue;   // the default content type config.http.asyncTimeout = longValue;           // timeout in milliseconds for async requests (0 means no timeout)
+    config.http.maxRequestSize = longValue;         // the max size of request body that can be accessed without using using an InputStream config.http.defaultContentType = stringValue;   // the default content type config.http.asyncTimeout = longValue;           // timeout in milliseconds for async requests (0 means no timeout) config.http.strictContentTypes = booleanValue;  // throw exception if e.g content-type is missing/incorrect when attempting to parse JSON

     config.http.customCompression(strategy);        // set a custom compression strategy config.http.brotliAndGzipCompression(lvl, lvl); // enable brotli and gzip compression with the specified levels